A CVL is poles apart from a Compulsory Liquidation, where a company is forced to liquidate by a court.

 Most employees who are made redundant will receive any outstanding wages, holiday pay, notice pay and redundancy pay from the Redundancy Payments Service in accordance with the relevant legislation.

-They will realise company assets and carry out investigations on the directors (and any former directors within the previous three years) and the company’s affairs.
+They are also required to carry out investigations on the directors (and any former directors within the previous three years) and the company’s affairs.
 They will then report their findings back to the Insolvency Service to conclude proceedings.